nicercode/EnvironmentalComputing/README.md

     thing Hugo renders the website.
 You don’t know need to physically edit the items in `public/`.

-For more info about this directories see [here](https://bookdown.org/yihui/blogdown/hugo.html)
+For more info about these directories see [here](https://bookdown.org/yihui/blogdown/hugo.html)

 ### Name and code style conventions